 Your Financial Need is the Cost of Attendance minus your ability to pay that cost.
 Your family contribution is an estimate of your ability to pay your costs.
 The family contribution is calculated based on your family’s financial circumstances, as reported on your financial aid application each year.

-The EFC consists of a parent contribution and a student contribution: Students are expected to contribute to their educational costs from their own savings/assets, and usually from their income.
+The family contribution consists of a parent contribution and a student contribution: Students are expected to contribute to their educational costs from their own savings/assets, and usually from their income.
 The parent contribution is calculated based on income and assets compared to the household size and any siblings concurrently enrolled in college.
 We also note any special circumstances reported on your aid application.

 What costs does financial aid cover?

 Financial aid is awarded to supplement your family’s ability to pay for college.
 Your financial aid will cover the difference between the cost of attendance and your family contribution.
 Financial aid might include scholarships, grants, loans, and part-time student employment (e.g., work-study).

 Scholarships, grants, and loans are called “direct aid,” and these will apply directly to your bill at Northwestern.
 Your bill will include your tuition, fees, and housing and meals if you live in University housing.
 In other words, your “direct aid” applies to your “direct costs” first.

 Your family contribution is not necessarily the amount you will owe Northwestern.
 Your family contribution is an estimate of your family's total contribution each quarter or year, and financial aid is provided after your family contribution is first applied.
 If your financial aid package includes employment, this assistance will be paid to you in the form of paychecks for hours worked, and these funds can help you to pay for your books and personal expenses.

 If the amount of your direct aid exceeds the amount of your University bill, you will have a credit balance, or financial aid refund, which you can use to help with your other expenses.

 Will my family contribution be the same every quarter or year?